-ECED 200 Children's Lit & Language Arts 3 cr.
+ECED 200 Children's Literature and Language Arts

 This course explores children's literature and its role in supporting language and literacy development.
-Students will examine the genres of children's literature and learn how to select quality, age-appropriate texts.
+Students will examine the genres of children's literature and learn how to select quality, ageappropriate texts.
 Students will develop strategies to share literature with children and families to cultivate a love of reading.
 Additionally, the students will use developmentally appropriate goals and objectives for creation of literacy activities and a literacy-rich environment

-ECED 210 Teaching Young Children with Exceptionalities 3 cr.
+ECED 210 Teaching Young Children with Exceptionalities